janmajaysubba/Options-Market-Maker-Demo/README.md

 --- running live loop ---
 ```

-The spot price(simulated, not actual market moves) moves every tick (3s default), and the quotes are also refreshed accordingly.
-Fills and hedges also occur tick (3s default), while the IV surface is refreshed every 15 secs by default.
+**Live Loop (1 minute demo)**

+During the loop, the spot price is simulated as a random walk and updated every tick (default: 3s).
+At each tick, new quotes are generated, fills may occur, hedges are applied, and the IV surface is refreshed periodically (default: 15s).

 ```yaml
 Tick: spot=645.2987